-Hi, I’m Alex Morgan, an Assistant Professor in the Department of Philosophy at Rice University.
+I’m Alex Morgan, an Assistant Professor in the Department of Philosophy at Rice University.
 Before joining Rice, I was a postdoc in Hong Yu Wong’s Philosophy of Neuroscience Group at the University of Tübingen.
-I did my PhD in the Department of Philosophy at Rutgers University, where I also received a Graduate Certificate from the Rutgers Center for Cognitive Science, and I received BA (Hons) and BSc degrees from the University of Auckland in my home country of New Zealand.
+I did my PhD in the Department of Philosophy at Rutgers University, where I also received a Graduate Certificate from the Rutgers Center for Cognitive Science.
+Deeper in the mists of time, I received BA Hons and BSc degrees from the University of Auckland in my home country of New Zealand.

-My research interests cluster at the intersection of the philosophy of psychology, the philosophy of neuroscience, and action theory, and are ultimately motivated by the fundamental philosophical question: Why did the chicken cross the road?
-That is, I’m interested in questions about the origins, nature, and mechanisms of basic forms of intentional agency: What distinguishes genuine agents from merely ‘reactive’ systems?
+My research interests cluster at the intersection of the philosophy of mind, the philosophy of neuroscience, and action theory, and are motivated by the fundamental philosophical question: Why did the chicken cross the road?
+That is, I’m interested in questions about the origins, nature, and mechanisms of phylogenetically basic forms of intentional agency.
+What distinguishes genuine agents from merely ‘reactive’ systems?
 What are the conditions for something to be capable of acting for a reason?
 How can we best articulate the distinction between the intentional states of an agent and the information-processing states of its parts?
-Philosophy affords a synoptic perspective that allows me to weave together the best available evidence from the cognitive and neural sciences to address these and related questions.Alex Morgan philosophy
+Philosophy affords a synoptic perspective that allows me to weave together the best available evidence from psychology and neuroscience to address these and related questions.Alex Morgan philosophy